ANALYSIS-Why Twitter has ignored Elon Musk's 'trolling'

 "The stark reality for Twitter is that no other strategic/financial bidder will come near this deal and Musk knows that," the Wedbush analysts wrote.

 (Reporting by Greg Roumeliotis and Krystal Hu in New York.
-Editing by Gerry Doyle)
+Editing by Gerry Doyle and Louise Heavens)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))